SDM-TIB/easyRML/README.md

 - pandas

 Required configuration:
-provide the following files according to the examples that are provided.
+provide the following files according to the examples.
 - mappingInput.ini
 - prefixFile.txt